Installation on AWS

 Here’s a very simple “user data” snippet that configures a Tyk Hybrid Gateway process using

-setup_hybrid.sh script the same way as Quick setup section instructs manually:
+setup_hybrid.sh script the same way as the Quick setup instructions:

 #cloud-config runcmd: - [ /opt/tyk-gateway/setup_hybrid.sh, -o, "orgidhere", -k, "apikeyhere", -s, "gwapisecrethere"]